salameanon/Mimic-8D/README.md

 Q) It doesn't let me open the installer because it's from an unkown developer.
 What does that mean and what should I do?

 A) If you try to open an app that isn't registered with Apple by an identified developer, you get a warning dialog, and your mac won't let you open the app.
 While it's true I could have put malicious code into these apps, you can look at the code yourself before running Mimic8D, or StopMimic by opening them in automator.
-**To bypass this, either control+click (right click) either app and select "open" from the popout menu.
-Another way is to open system preferences, go to "Security and Privacy" and press "Open anyway."**
+## To bypass this, either control+click (right click) either app and select "open" from the popout menu.
+Another way is to open system preferences, go to "Security and Privacy" and press "Open anyway."

-## This is an <h2> tag

 ---MORE COMING SOON???---